 - Nausea or vomiting

-If you or your child have any of the symptoms above, we require one of the following prior to your child returning to in-clinic services:
+If you, your child, or anybody in your household have any of the symptoms above, we require one of the following prior to your child returning to in-clinic services:

 - Medical clearance from a physician including a date your child is safe to return to in-clinic therapy services or